 $\mathbb{R}P^2_6$

-The minimum triangulation of the real projective plane has six elements (Figure~\ref{fig:poly-iko}).
-The group of simplicial automorphisms of $\mathbb{R}P^2_6$ is vertex transitive.
-The size of the smallest non-simplex is $3$.
+The minimum triangulation of the real projective plane has six vertices (Figure~\ref{fig:poly-iko}).
+The group of simplicial automorphisms of $\mathbb{R}P^2_6$ is vertex-transitive.
+The size of the smallest non-face is $3$.
 It follows that $\rho(\mathbb{R}P^2_6)= 1/2$.

 $\mathbb{C}P^2_9$